 Santa Fe has been around for more than four hundred years, making it America’s oldest state capital.
 As a result, the city has a long and colorful history.
-But more importantly, there are oodles of pet friendly things to do in Santa Fe!
-It would be easy to spend a couple of days exploring the city, and then several more days doing day trips in the area.
+But more importantly for our purposes, Santa Fe is extremely pet friendly!

 Downtown Santa Fe